Urban landscape of the Slovakia's capital.

 ...and the St. Martin's Cathedral:

-The two are only some 300m (1000ft) apart, but sadly, they are separated by a major highway built literally right next to the cathedral:
+The two are only some 300m (1000ft) apart, but sadly, they are separated by a major thoroughfare that ruins the otherwise pedestrian-friendly vibe of the downtown.

-Moreover, the hwy's construction knocked down a good portion of the old town, including a synagogue from the 19th century.
+Moreover, its construction knocked down a good portion of the old town, including a 19th-century synagogue.
 Not cool.
-What's done is done, but it leaves me to wish that the city would invest in joining the castle with the old town again in order to make it more pedestrian-friendly.
-The place would benefit from some overpass park, like the Klyde Warren Park in Dallas, Munich's Petuelpark, or similar.
-Maybe one day...
+What's done is done, but it leaves me to wish that the city would invest in joining the castle with the old town again.
+The place would benefit from some overpass urban park, like Dallas' Klyde Warren Park, Petuelpark and Heckenstaller Park in Munich, Berlijnplein in Utrecht, or similar.
+Maybe one day.

-It's not all bad with the highway, though, because just as it passes the cathedral, it continues across the Danube via SNP bridge, which is another unique landmark of the city:
+It's not all bad with the highway, though, because just as it passes the cathedral, it continues across the Danube via a bridge that is another unique landmark of the city:

 The bridge is from a period that contributed other notable buildings to the city.
 But before moving on to those, here are a few from the late 19th and the early 20th century: